carlyh-micb/ADC-documentation/create_first_schema.md

 ## Flagged Attribute
 On the Main tab specify Flagged Attribute for sensitive data (e.g. names of people, government identification, birth date etc.).
 Marking an entry with a “Y” will allow you to flag any attributes where identifying information about entities may be captured.

-With Flagged Attributes marked Y all corresponding data can be treated as high-risk throughout the data lifecycle and encrypted or removed at any stage, reducing the risk of re-identification attacks against blinded datasets.
+With Flagged Attributes marked Y all corresponding data can be treated as high-risk throughout the data lifecycle and encrypted or removed at any stage.

 ## Character

-Character Encoding is on the Main tab.
-The recommended choice is utf-8 (Unicode Transformation Format – 8 bits) unless there is a very specific reason for this to be different.
+The recommended Character Encoding is utf-8 (Unicode Transformation Format – 8 bits) unless you are familiar with a reason for this to be different.

 ## Unit